 Jakarta, Indonesia 26 December 2004 – After having a wonderful Christmas day and had been eating a lot of good foods, I thought it is a good idea to burn some calories.
 I woke up early in the morning at 7 am to play soccer with my friends.
-We had a very exciting match for an hour and then suddenly the land our feet suddenly trembled!
+We had a very exciting match for an hour and then suddenly the land on our feet suddenly trembled!
 Surprised by the shake, we decided to stop the match and I saw frightened expression on everyone’s face.

 IT WAS AN EARTHQUAKE TREMOR

 As I reached back home, I turned on the TV and saw a huge news that there was a powerful 9.1 Mw magnitude earthquake off the west coast of Sumatra.
 The earthquake created a tsunami and destroyed the city of Banda Aceh.
-Despite being thousands of miles away from the eartquake’s epicentre, the shockwave spread and reached to Jakarta.
+Despite being thousand miles away from the eartquake’s epicentre, the shockwave spread and reached to Jakarta.

 Tsunami devastated the city of Banda Aceh.
 Image: Flickr

 Earthquakes occured when rocks underground suddenly breaks along a fault.
 These rocks are moving due to a stress that exceeds the strength of the rocks.
 As these rocks moved, a vibration named as seismic waves are generated.
 These waves will eventually travel outward into the earth’s surface and make the ground shake.
 It is like a hammer hitting a bell and the entire earth then resonates!

 But, where do most earthquakes occur most of the time?